R505: the Flying Cloud

 "What’s so bad about Darwin?" asked Iverson.

-"It’s a cluster of hovels on a barren stretch of coast.
-Their only exports are pearls and fish, and they’ve nae got many of either.
-We’ll waste fuel and hydrogen patrollin’, crawl back wi’ nothin’ tae report, then that black-hearted Michaelson devil ‘ll use this as an excuse tae take our ship away from us."
+"It's a cluster of hovels on a barren stretch of coast.
+Their only exports are pearls and fish, and they've nae got many of either.
+We'll waste fuel and hydrogen patrollin' the place, crawl back wi' nothin' tae report, then 'hat black-hearted Michaelson devil �ll use this as an excuse tae take our ship away from us."

+Still, this was no reason to give up hope.
 "Gentlemen," he announced.
 "We shall make the best of this situation."

 "May I ask how, sir?" asked Jenkins.
 The signalman’s voice sounded strained.